-Pollution Prevention and Control (England and Wales) Regulations 2000 (as amended)
+The Environmental Permitting (England & Wales) Regulations 2010 (as amended)

-- 4.7 Where double dipping is undertaken it shall not be necessary to comply with condition 4.6, however, enclosure shall be positioned such the extraction system continues to capture emissions - 4.8 Drums and containers containing liquid materials, whether full, partly full or empty, shall be stored in a secure, well-ventilated storage area away from other products.
-All full, partly full or empty drums and containers shall be kept tightly closed to prevent any emissions to air. - 4.9 A locking device shall be securely attached to the kerosene tank, fuel oil tank and the diesel storage tank such that delivery or collection cannot take place without removal of the device.
-The unlocking mechanism shall be held by the nominated person or persons who shall be responsible for securely locking and unlocking the device before and after each transfer to or from the tanks. - 4.10 No transfer shall take place to any tank without the express permission of the nominated person and discharge shall only take place when the driver of the vehicle discharging to the tank (or collected from a tank) has been advised of the procedure to be followed. - 4.11 The following procedure shall be used for the delivery of materials to tank or transfer between tanks: - (a) The nominated person shall be notified on the arrival of a bulk delivery or of a request to transfer between tanks. - (b) The nominated person shall confirm that there is sufficient capacity in the tank to accept the quantity to be delivered or transferred. - (c) The nominated person shall ensure that: - i.
+- 4.8 Drums and containers containing liquid materials, whether full, partly full or empty, shall be stored in a secure, well-ventilated storage area away from other products.
+All full, partly full or empty drums and containers shall be kept tightly closed to prevent any emissions to air. - 4.9 A locking device shall be securely attached to the waste acid storage tank and the diesel storage tank such that delivery or collection cannot take place without removal of the device.
+The unlocking mechanism shall be held by the nominated person or persons who shall be responsible for securely locking and unlocking the device before and after each transfer to or from the tanks. - 4.10 No transfer shall take place to any tank without the express permission of the nominated person and discharge shall only take place when the driver of the vehicle discharging to the tank (or collected from a tank) has been advised of the procedure to be followed. - 4.11 The following procedure shall be used for the delivery of materials to tank or transfer between tanks: The nominated person shall be notified on the arrival of a bulk delivery or of a request to transfer between tanks. - (a) The nominated person shall confirm that there is sufficient capacity in the tank to accept the quantity to be delivered or transferred. - (b) The nominated person shall ensure that: - i.
 The nature of the material to be delivered to the tank is consistent with materials already present such that no adverse chemical reaction can take place - ii.
-That the person responsible for the delivery or transfer is competent to do so.
+That the person responsible for the delivery or transfer is competent to do so. - (c) The driver and the nominated person shall inspect the delivery lines and check them for signs of damage or wear, the driver shall connect the delivery lines and the driver and the nominated person shall check the connections are properly made. - (d) Only after conditions (a) to (c) have been complied with shall delivery commence. - (e) Where any alarm sounds, or the level indicator on the tank suggests the tank is full, delivery shall cease immediately.